Welcome to the ultimate survival guide to traveling in Costa Rica!

 - Never leave your belongings unattended.
 This goes for swimming at the beach too.

-- Don’t carry around a huge wad of cash and take it out every time you’re paying for something.
+- Don’t carry around a huge wad of cash.

 - Don’t walk to unfamiliar areas including the beach by yourself early in the morning and in the dark.